 When someone is in need of a “new” office supply, establish protocols to check the Reuse Station before re-ordering any new items.

 ...And avoid single-use plastic bottles and coffee cups.
 Maintain a collection of reusable beverage containers in your office.
-Place a pitcher of cold water on the conference table.
+Place a pitcher of cold water and reusable glasses on the conference table.

 And then...Recycle!This is intentionally at the bottom of the list (just before throwing it away).
 Priority needs to be given to purchasing decisions upstream that support sustainability.
 Then, of course - recycle as much as you can to minimize the end waste.
 Currently, the recycling program is still on pause for all office buildings.
 We will notify everyone as this changes.

 K-Cups Pods are Now EASY to Recycle

 The number of K-Cup pods entering the landfill is staggering - all for a simple cup of coffee.
 That is why Notre Dame has partnered with Office Depot and Keurig to provide a program for offices to recycle them at no cost.
 If your office uses K-cup pods to make coffee - please sign up for the K-Cycle program: